-- No reductions will be applied to R03, R13, R15, R21 and T15 applications. - Awards with direct costs of \$350,000 or less that were previously reduced in FY 2006 and FY2007 will not be reduced in FY08. - Awards with direct costs of \$350,000 or less that were previously reduced in FY 2007 only, and applications with budgets greater than \$350,000 direct costs will receive a reduction of 1.9 percent, in accordance with the NIH Fiscal Policy for Grant Awards FY 2008. - The budgets of center and resource applications may be adjusted beyond the 1.9 percent reduction to allow new activities in areas of higher program priority. - NHGRI may exempt select awards from these reductions, as deemed necessary, based primarily on high program priority.
+- No reductions will be applied to R03, R13, R15 and R21 applications. - Applications with direct costs of \$350,000 or less that were previously reduced in FY 07 and FY08 will not be reduced. - Applications with direct costs of \$350,000 or less that were previously reduced in FY08 only, and applications with budgets greater than \$350,000 direct costs will receive a reduction of up to ten percent per NIH NOT-OD-09-002, Non-Competing Grant Awards under the Current Continuing Resolution [http://grants.nih.gov/grants/guide/notice-files/NOT-OD-09-002.html].
+Any further adjustments will be based on the final NIH appropriation and the FY09 NIH Fiscal Policy for Grant Awards. - The budgets of center and resource applications may be adjusted beyond the NIH approved FY09 reduction to allow new activities in areas of higher program priority.